mahsa-mousavi/eDNAFlow/README.md

 `--demuxedInput 'demuxedFile.fasta'`: provide name of the fasta file holding all the demultiplexed sequences.
 Format of the sample identifier must match [USEARCH requirements](https://www.drive5.com/usearch/manual/upp_labels_sample.html).

-* At least one of the below databases must be specified.

-`--blast_db 'absolutePath2/LocalGenbankDatabase/nt'`: the absolute path to where nt databse is stored
+* At least one of the below databases must be specifieThe `--blast_db 'absolutePath2/LocalGenbankDatabase/nt'`: the absolute path to where nt databse is stored

 `--custom_db 'absolutePath2/customDatabase/myDb'`: the absolute path to where custom database is stored